StanJulia/StanSample.jl/README.md

 See the (updated for cmdstan-2.29.0) RedCardsStudy example [graphs](https://github.com/StanJulia/Stan.jl/tree/master/Examples/RedCardsStudy/graphs) in Stan.jl and [here](https://discourse.mc-stan.org/t/stan-num-threads-and-num-threads/25780/5?u=rob_j_goedman) for more details, in particular with respect to just enabling threads and including TBB or not on Intel, and also some indications of the performance on an Apple's M1/ARM processor running native (not using Rosetta and without Intel's TBB).

 In some cases I have seen performance advantages using both Julia threads and C++ threads but too many combined threads certainly doesn't help.
-Note that if you only want 1000 draws (using 1000 warmup samples for tuning), multiple chains (C++ or Julia) do not help a lot.
+Note that if you only want 1000 draws (using 1000 warmup samples for tuning), multiple chains (C++ or Julia) do not help.

 ## Installation